grep-kareem/MSSE642_Spring2026/README.md

 ## Production Deployment

-For production:

-1. Set `NODE_ENV=production`
+⚠️ **THIS APPLICATION IS NOT SUITABLE FOR PRODUCTION USE**

+This project intentionally contains security vulnerabilities for educational purposes.
+Before deploying any application to production:

+1. Remove all test/dummy data and credentials
+2. Implement proper security measures (HTTPS, CSRF protection, input sanitization)
-2. Use a persistent session store (currently in-memory)
+3. Use a proper session store (Redis, database-backed)
-3. Enable HTTPS/SSL
+4. Enable security headers and middleware
+5. Audit code for vulnerabilities
+6. Use a reverse proxy (nginx, Apache)
+7. Set `NODE_ENV=production`
-4. Use environment variables from a secure `.env` file
+8. Use environment variables from a secure `.env` file
-5. Run database migrations: `npm run db:migrate:prod`
+9. Run database migrations: `npm run db:migrate:prod`

-6. Start with: `npm start` (in api directory)
+**If you're interested in security hardening, use this project as a learning tool to identify and understand common vulnerabilities.**

 ## License